thehyve/transmart-core/CONTRIBUTING.md

     ```

 ## <a name="test-travis"></a> Automated tests on Travis CI
-All Pull Requests are automatically tested on [Travis CI](https://travis-ci.org/???).
+All Pull Requests are automatically tested on [Travis CI](https://travis-ci.org/thehyve/transmart-upgrade).
 Currently there is a set of tests for the core modules:
 * Tests for transmart-core-db module against H2 database,
 * Tests for transmart-rest-api module,
-* Tests for transmart-core-db module against postgres database,
+* Tests for transmart-core-db module against Postgres database,
 * Tests for transmart-batch module.
 ## <a name="rules"></a> Coding Rules
 To ensure consistency throughout the source code, keep these rules in mind as you are working: